DiogenesN/woodland/README.md

 	Placing thunar
 	window_place = app_id: thunar -15 -15

-  7. Zoom
+  9. Zoom

 	[ Zoom ]
-	Zooming is activated by pressing super key and scrolling. zoom_speed defines how fast zooming area is moving around. zoom_edge_threshold defines the distance from the edges to start panning. zoom_top_edge if 'enabled' then you can scroll on the left top edge to zoom. zoom_speed = 5
+	Zooming is activated by pressing super key and scrolling.
+	Another way of zooming is by scrolling ont he top left corner of the screen, zoom_speed defines how fast zooming area is moving around. zoom_speed = 0.009
-	zoom_top_edge = enabled
-	zoom_edge_threshold = 30

-  8. Autostart applications
+  10. Autostart applications

   	[ Startup ]
 	Specify the startup commands.